Filter by Category:

 - Even after reviewing the instructions, I’m still confused about…

-- I asked a couple classmates before sending this email, but I still have some questions.
+- I asked a couple of classmates before sending this email, but I still have some questions.

 Step 7: End with a proper sign-off